Secret Lives of Books

 Pop-up exhibit: Swords and the Secret Lives of Books

 From the battlefield to the operating theater and forests to the kitchen, knives and swords were part of everyday life in premodern Europe.
 Join the Wangensteen Library and the Oakeshott Institute to learn about how these instruments were made and used, their meaning in society, and how we continue to learn from them today.
-This pop-up exhibit hosted by the Wangensteen Historical Library and the Oakeshott Institute features 15th-18th-century swords from the collections of the Oakeshott Institute.
+This pop-up exhibit hosted by the Wangensteen Historical Library and the Oakeshott Institute features 15th to 18th-century swords from the collections of the Oakeshott Institute.
 Through June 1, 2019.

 Announcement: The Secret Lives of Books